liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scanpublishing-pages.md

 ## Overview

 Publishing sites are typically customized intranet sites that rely on page layouts to allow end users to quickly create articles published to end users.
-Due to the high level of customization involved with publishing sites, they may be difficult to migrate to SharePoint in Microsoft 365 without an extensive amount of remediation effort.
+Due to the high level of customization involved with publishing sites, they may be difficult to migrate to SharePoint in Microsoft 365.
+Migrating these sites may require an extensive amount of remediation effort.

 ## Data Migration